 After completing her graduate school training, Dr. Bailey moved to Boston, Massachusetts to complete her clinical internship at Children's Hospital of Boston, part of Harvard University Medical School.
 While on internship she continued to receive training in treating youth and families coping with acute and chronic medical and mental health problems.
-Looking for some warmer weather after one Boston winter (including a blizzard), Dr. Bailey accepted a postdoctoral fellowship at Children's National Medical Center (CNMC) in Washington, D.C.
+Looking for some warmer weather after one Boston winter (including a blizzard), Dr. Bailey happily accepted a postdoctoral fellowship at Children's National Medical Center (CNMC) in Washington, D.C.
 After earning her psychology license, Dr. Bailey remained on staff at CNMC for 4 1/2 years.
-She then spent 1 year serving our military families at Walter Reed National Military Medical Center in Bethesda, Maryland.
+Dr. Bailey then spent 1 year serving our military families at Walter Reed National Military Medical Center in Bethesda, Maryland.

 After living in the Washington, D.C. area for 7 years, Dr. Bailey was ready to move back to Florida.
 She accepted a position at University of Florida Health - Jacksonville, where she worked until June 2018.
 Dr. Bailey is a big fan of college and professional football and track and field.
 For fun, Dr. Bailey loves trying out new jewelry making techniques, cooking, and curling up with a good book.
 She enjoys spending time with family and friends and is thrilled to be able to do the work she loves with her best friend, Dr. Dew-Reeves.
 Please click here for a link to Dr. Bailey's curriculum vitae (CV).